 For more information

-Nova Scotian health officials are working with their partners in the health care system implementing a plan to monitor for, detect and, if needed, isolate any cases of COVID-19.
-People who want to learn more about COVID-19 can visit the government at: novascotia.ca/coronavirus
+Nova Scotian Public Health officials are working with their partners in the health care system implementing a plan to monitor for, detect and, if needed, isolate any cases of COVID-19.
+People who want to learn more about COVID-19 can visit the government at novascotia.ca/coronavirus